Kenan Institute for the Arts

 EK: I found myself in a very unusual position at 31, when I was thrust into this role as President and CEO of the Detroit Symphony.
-Having never managed more than six people in my life, now all of the sudden I was managing 120 and a budget of $48 million.
+Having never managed more than six people in my life, now all of a sudden I was managing 120 and a budget of $48 million.
 I’m also running a 19th-century, white European organization in city that was 85 percent African-American and that had suffered urban blight for the past 30 years.
 In terms of my own leadership development, I really was thrown into the deep end, and I think I drowned three or four times.
 Somehow, I got resuscitated.
 It was that bad.
 Thinking about it now in retrospect, I find that’s the best way for me to learn actually, when there is a lot at stake. …

 At this point in my life, I had no personal advisors to talk to about what this would mean, how might I go about it, who could I look to for help, or that I even needed help.
 I didn’t know any of those things.
 I really was starting from step one.
 But it’s not advisable to start at step one at an organization of that size, being CEO.
 I had a senior staff of seven, who were all over 50 years old, and I was 31.
 And then a 72-member Board of Directors including the heads of Ford, GM, Chrysler, Comerica Bank.
 So, whether it was in terms of managing staff, or labor relations with our orchestra and stagehand unions, or in governance, or in community relations, it was all new for me.

 RK: When did you first notice your artistic background, or your creativity, coming into alignment with your ability to lead?